caohaiwen/CRC-aided_SPARCs_for_URA/README.md

-This repository contains source codes for simulation results shown in one submitted paper "CRC-aided SPARCs for URA".
-Specifically, this repository includes three folders which correspond to ``CRC-BMST codes for stitching'', ``CRC-aided SPARCs for URA'', ``parameter configurations''.
+This repository contains source code for the simulation results presented in a submitted paper titled "CRC-aided SPARCs for URA."
+The repository includes three folders: "CRC-BMST codes for stitching," "CRC-aided SPARCs for URA," and "parameter configurations."

 For the folder about ``CRC-BMST codes for stitching'', it contains:
 1. one subfolder includes MATLAB source codes for implementation of our proposed CRC-BMST codes.